Elephant418/ProjectHub/README.md

 ProjectHub is under [MIT License](http://opensource.org/licenses/MIT).
 The project hub idea & the HTML template was created by [Brad Frost](http://bradfrostweb.com/).
-The PHP implementation was created & maintained by [Thomas ZILLIOX](http://tzi.fr).
+The PHP version was created & maintained by [Thomas ZILLIOX](http://tzi.fr).

 [&uarr; top](#readme)